NathanLaan/structura/structura/README.md

 # Structura-Lib Rust GUI Framework

-**Structura** is a GUI framework created to learn how to create a GUI framework in Rust.
+**Structura** is a Rust GUI framework created to learn how to create a GUI framework in Rust.
 Maybe one day it will be "OK enough" to actually use for something, but you really should not use this.

-The **Structura** GUI framework is based on cross-platform components, but has only been tested on Linux.
+The **Structura** GUI framework is based on cross-platform components, but has only been tested on Linux under Wayland.

 ## Dependencies

-**Structura** is based on the following libraries:
+**Structura** is based on the following Rust libraries:

 - [winit](https://docs.rs/winit/latest/winit/) cross-platform window management library.
 - [softbuffer](https://docs.rs/softbuffer/latest/softbuffer/) 2D buffer library.